 Refer to course descriptions in the back of this catalog for course prerequisites.
+(S-L) = Course(s) with field-based service-learning component.

 Multisensory Specialization

 Note: These courses are taught through the Shelton School.
 Students must apply and be admitted to the Master of Arts in Teaching at DBU in order to receive transcript credit from DBU.
 Class registration is completed through both DBU and the Shelton School with tuition and fees being paid to both DBU and the Shelton School.
 Contact the MAT program director for more information about this specialization.